agorapulse/grails-facebook-sdk/README.md

 Optional attributes are :

 * `appPermissions` Facebook app permissions/scope
-* `cancelURL` Cancel URL for redirect if login is canceled (if not defined, nothing happens)
+* `cancelUrl` Cancel URL for redirect if login is canceled (if not defined, nothing happens)
 * `elementClass` HTML element 'class' attribute value
 * `elementId` HTML element 'id' attribute value
-* `returnURL` Return URL for redirect after login (if not defined page will be reloaded)
+* `redirectUrl` Return URL for redirect after login (if not defined page will be reloaded)

 You might also use Facebook JS SDK [Login button](http://developers.facebook.com/docs/reference/plugins/login/) (but do not forget to set `xfbml` attributes to true in `facebook:init` tag).